DevExpress/testcafe/docs/articles/documentation/reference/testcafe-api/browserconnection/opened.md

 ---
 # BrowserConnection.opened Event

-Fires when a browser launched by a [browser provider](../../../guides/extend-testcafe/browser-provider-plugin.md#implement-the-browser-provider) has connected to TestCafe and opened a test page.
+Fires when a browser launched by a [browser provider](../../../guides/extend-testcafe/browser-provider-plugin.md#implement-the-browser-provider) has connected to TestCafe and reported that it is ready to run tests.

 ```js
 browserConnection.once('opened', callback)